-Getting a loan isn't as cumbersome as some might think, but it does require patience and paperwork.
-Mortgage loan rates are lower for those with a good credit score and plan to live in their homes all year round.
-Often, these landlords can put as little as 5 percent of the requested price on a down payment.
+Getting a loan for a vacation home isn't as difficult as some might think, but it does require patience and paperwork.
+Mortgage loan rates are usually lower for those with a good credit score and plan to live in their homes all year round.
+Generally, these landlords can put as little as 5 percent of the requested price on a down payment.
 According to Bankrate, these loans are now around 6 percent APR.

 For those buying abroad, it is important to consider tax rules both in their country of origin and where the property is located.
 That means purchasing and installing equipment such as a video doorbell and outdoor cameras, as well as a home alarm system that is centrally monitored (meaning it will alert local law enforcement if a violation occurs).
 My vacation property buying rule focuses on limiting the purchase price based on a percentage of your net worth.
 Otherwise, if you calculate the numbers correctly, buying a second home outright could lead to big profits.